bridgecrewio/checkov/docs/4. Integrations/Terraform Scanning.md

 ![](terraform-module-scanning)

-It is worth noting however, thatwhen scanning the `.terraform` directory, Checkov cannot differentiate between third-party and internally written modules, however, you will gain scanning coverage for all of them.
+It is worth noting however, that when scanning the `.terraform` directory, Checkov cannot differentiate between third-party and internally written modules.
+That said, you will benefit from scanning coverage across all of them.